croservices/cro/docs/reference/cro-http-middleware.md

                 emit $req;
             }
             else {
-                # It's not, so make a 403 forbidden response and pass it to
+                # It's not, so emit a 403 forbidden response.
-                # the respond method provided by the role.
-                self.respond: Cro::HTTP::Response.new(:$request, :403status);
+                emit Cro::HTTP::Response.new(:$request, :403status);
             }
         }
     }